As an Amazon Associate I earn from qualifying purchases. Click for details.

 And, to be honest, I thought it was poor form to try to embarrass the psychic in front of a global audience.

-There were many other ways to explain what happened in Most Haunted case, and the choices weren’t binary.
+There were many other ways to explain what happened in the Most Haunted case, and the choices weren’t binary.
 That is, I don’t think the only two explanations were “fraud” (on one side) and “envious researcher” (on the other).

 Perhaps I’m biased.
 My instincts always suggested that Most Haunted (UK) featured genuine research.
 Even after the supposed exposé, I still think the show was authentic, within the scope of a show edited for entertainment purposes.
 And frankly, I like Yvette Fielding’s willingness to be honest about what she experiences.